O-clock-Dev/teleporter-compose/README.md

 ### VPN Configuration

+> [!NOTE]
+> This configuration is necessary to customize the names displayed on the Teleporter Compose homepage interface.

 To access the VPN functionality of the VPN container (WireGuard), you need to generate a `vpn.env` file yourself.
 Below is an example of what the `vpn.env` file might look like (do not include the actual values or change them):

 ```bash